 Higher expert projections: The range of estimations for wind and PV remain structurally higher for experts than considered by IAMs, although the values are slightly converging over time.
 This difference may partly be attributed to the presumed availability of CCS and bioenergy (creating negative emissions) by IAMs, which lead to more conservative images for renewable energy technologies over the short term (Kriegler et al., 2014).
 In that sense, the cost-optimality paradigms devised by IAMs depict an overall different decarbonization narrative than the experts assuming no or limited availability of negative emission technologies in power supply (as can be deducted from figure 1).

 Illusion of agreement: Alternatively, technologies that depict an overlap in estimated values of experts and IAMs may falsely reflect agreement.
 This is particularly the case for bioelectricity, as experts articulated that biomass co-firing can be very effective as it can be installed relatively quickly and retrofitted into existing capital.
 However, the experts stressed simultaneously that additional incentives are necessary to move biomass into power generation and away from other utilizations, which they seemed less likely to happen for larger scales of application.
-Interestingly, as described in (CALVIN et al., 2013), scrutinizing a similar ensemble of models as this study, IAMs depict a similar rationale by dedicating a larger share of biomass resources to liquid fuel production (and not electricity).
+Interestingly, as described in (Calving et al., 2013), scrutinizing a similar ensemble of models as this study, IAMs depict a similar rationale by dedicating a larger share of biomass resources to liquid fuel production (and not electricity).
 This difference of scale thus underlines a disagreement on the availability and economics of mitigation alternatives in the liquids and electricity production sectors between experts and IAMs.
 Similar for nuclear, although the quantitative estimates seem aligned, the experts articulated a more sceptical view on the future role of nuclear energy in a global power system than included in IAM projections.
-This difference may be a result of the various complications that enshrine nuclear energy (e.g. energy, environment and security considerations) which are considered by experts, but not accounted for in detail by IAMs.
+This difference may be a result of the various complications that enshrine nuclear energy (e.g. energy, environment and security considerations) which are considered by experts, but not entirely accounted for by IAMs.

 Higher IAM projections: A clear discrepancy comes to light for the considered CO2 capture capacities, showing higher values for IAM projections than for expert projections.
 Moreover, the experts show to be more divided in their quantitative projections for CO2 capture capacities, as reflected in the wide spread of expert estimates in Figure 3 for CCS technologies, but particularly for BECCS.
 Interestingly, the IAMs depict more-or-less harmonious values on the needed level of mitigation per year.